dynamicsamic/DevNotes/DevNotes/Git.md

 sudo ssh -Tv git@github.com

 # Don't forget to set user name and email local to each project
-git config --local user.name = name
-git config --local user.email = email@email.com
+git config --local user.name=name git config --local user.email=email@email.com

 ################## Update #####################
 # You can use Git-Bash utility for a more convinient workflow